UT-CHG/BET/README.md

 # BET
 [![Build Status](https://travis-ci.org/UT-CHG/BET.svg?branch=master)](https://travis-ci.org/UT-CHG/BET) [![DOI](https://zenodo.org/badge/18813599.svg)](https://zenodo.org/badge/latestdoi/18813599) [![codecov](https://codecov.io/gh/UT-CHG/BET/branch/master/graph/badge.svg)](https://codecov.io/gh/UT-CHG/BET) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UT-CHG/BET/master)

 BET is a Python package for measure-theoretic and data-consistent stochastic forward and inverse problems.
 The package is very flexible and is applicable to a wide variety of problems.

+BET is an initialism of Butler, Estep and Tavener, the primary authors of a [series](https://epubs.siam.org/doi/abs/10.1137/100785946) [of](https://epubs.siam.org/doi/abs/10.1137/100785958) [papers](https://epubs.siam.org/doi/abs/10.1137/130930406) that introduced the mathematical framework for measure-theoretic stochastic inversion, of which BET was originally a computational implementation.
+However, since it's initial inception it has grown to include a broad range of [data-](https://iopscience.iop.org/article/10.1088/1361-6420/ab8f83/meta)[consistent](https://epubs.siam.org/doi/abs/10.1137/16M1087229) [methods](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.6078).
+It has been applied to a wide variety of application problems, many of which can be found [here](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=915741139550333528,6038673497778212734,182199236207122617).

 ## Installation
 The current development branch of BET can be installed from GitHub,  using ``pip``: